SlugBot/web/patch_notes.md

 ### Updates
   - `/warn` and `/mute` now store a message link to easily get back to when the action was performed.
+  - Added `logging` perms to control which events in channels and by members get logged.

+### Bug Fixes
+  - Fixed bug with custom VCs not being cleaned up if host left the server.

 *****************************